My friend asked if I was interested in training for a marathon.

 I wanted to conquer that mountain.

-I wanted to strike it off of this grand list
+I wanted to strike this marathon off my bucket list.

-3 of us were set to do it.
+Three of us were planning to run it.

 And I trained.